linuxlawson/budget-buddy/README.md

 **Update:** Budget Buddy can now save input to a text file.
 Ideally, you should create a folder to save files to.
-Default extension is .txt so no need to add extension.
+Important: Default extension is .txt so no need to add extension.

 Calculates Income and Expenses on a Monthly Basis.
 **Monthly Income - Expenses = Total**